Frequently Asked Questions

 Can i bring children with me to my appointment?

-Yes, you can bring your children with you during your visit to Mosaic PHC.
+Yes, you can bring your children with you during your visit to Mosaic Health.
 However, you may find that your visit goes more smoothly if someone can watch them during your appointment.

 Pregnancy and Pregnancy-Services Related Questions